Yuannyu/Network-analysis-of-gene-metabolite-correlation-during-erythropoiesis/README.md

 (1) Time_series_analysis.r: perform time series analysis for genes/metabolites using R package maSigpro and identify three patterns.

-(2) Pathway_analysis_of_three_clusters.r: perform pathway analysis for three clusters of genes from step #1 and draw dot plot.
+(2) Pathway_analysis_of_three_clusters.r: perform pathway analysis for three clusters of genes from step #1 and draw dot plots.

 (3) Network_analysis.r: combine RNA-Seq data and metabolic data to built a correlation network.
 Calcualte a normalized connectivity score to prioritize genes and metabolites.